 Depending on the type of compression fracture you experience, you may require specialized treatment.
-Posture Works in San Francisco, CA and Denver, CO can help you identify your fracture and determine the best course of action for healing.
+Posture Works in San Francisco, CA and Lakewood, CO can help you identify your fracture and determine the best course of action for healing.

 Understanding spinal compression fractures

 A spinal compression fracture occurs when immense pressure is placed on a spinal vertebra, causing it to cave in on itself.
 Fractures can be caused by many things, including osteoporosis, which weakens the bone, and sudden traumatic injuries.

 Compression fractures are most common in the middle and lower back (thoracic and lumbar spinal regions) because of the extra weight the vertebrae in these areas carry.
 There are three distinct types of spinal compression fractures:

 - Burst fracture.